littleluwu/raytracing_playground/README.md

 For this assignment, I wrote a function to manage saving images on the disk.
 I chose primarily PNG encoding when dealing with images, thus using the `libpng` library.
 To test the save function, I represented some images in a 2D array of 256x256 and used the function `save_image()` to save them into .png files.

-> A load function is yet to be written for use on future assignments.

 ## :pencil2:- Atividade02 - Matrix Operations